EFTEC/ValidationOne/README.md

 Error always has the priority, then warning, info and success.
 If you want to read the first message, then it starts searching for errors.

-You can obtain a message as an array of objects of the type **MessageItem**, as an array of string, or as a single string (first message)
+You can obtain a message as an array of objects of the type **MessageLocker**, as an array of string, or as a single string (first message)

 ```php